Proto-fascism: Germany

 In Germany, the Völkisch nationalist movement which arose in the late 19th century became seen as one of the precursors of Nazi fascism; among the important elements of Völkisch culture was Blut und Boden romanticism.
 After World War I, the proto-fascist movements of the Weimar Republic included the Freikorps militias, which combatted the leftists between the German Revolution of 1918 and the Nazi seizure of power (see Political violence in Germany in 1918–1933), the Stahlhelm, a revanchist and authoritarian nationalist World War I veteran organization, the German National Association of Commercial Employees (Deutschnationaler Handlungsgehilfen-Verband, DHV), the German National People's Party (Deutschnationale Volkspartei, DNVP) from 1931 onwards.
+Many of these paramilitaries merged into the NSDAP's paramilitaries, such as the Sturmabteilung and Schutzstaffel after the Nazi seizure of power.

 Italy

 A prominent proto-fascist figure is Gabriele D'Annunzio, the best-known Italian poet of the first half of the 20th century, and an Italian nationalist whose politics influenced Benito Mussolini and Italian fascism.
 After World War I, D'Annunzio led a group of Arditi volunteers who occupied the port of Fiume and proclaimed the Italian Regency of Carnaro.
 The Italian Nationalist Association (Associazione Nazionalista Italiana, ANI), which advocated for an authoritarian corporatist nationalist state is also considered an influential proto-fascist organization.
 The Italian futurist movement in arts and culture, led by such figures as Filippo Tommaso Marinetti, also displayed certain key characteristics of Fascism, such as radical nationalism and cult of violence, destruction, and war.

+The Italian Nationalist Association (Associazione Nazionalista Italiana, ANI) was a pioneer of proto-fascism in Italy, establishing the ideological and paramilitary foundations that Benito Mussolini would later consolidate.
+Founded in 1910 by figures such as Enrico Corradini and Alfredo Rocco, the ANI rejected liberalism and parliamentary democracy in favour of an authoritarian state and a corporatist economy.
+Its paramilitary wing, the Blue Shirts (Camicie Azzurre), predated the fascist Blackshirts and engaged in political violence to promote Italian irredentism and colonial expansion.
+While the ANI was initially more elitist and monarchist than the early mass-based fascist movement, its theories on the "proletarian nation" and the necessity of a totalitarian structure provided the intellectual backbone for the regime.
+The association's role as a proto-fascist force was cemented in 1923 when it merged into the National Fascist Party (PNF), integrating its leadership and paramilitary squads directly into the fascist state apparatus.